mavenpcs/fb_bot/README.md

 A simple facebook messenger bot that checks the ticket number for Lotto (Washington, USA) and Powerball.
 I wrote the webhook for the bot using Node.js to interact with the user (get ticket numbers and post the result).
+For natural language processing, I used Dialogflow (a Google-owned technology) to appropriately interpret and respond to user input.
 I also used axios, which is a Promise-based HTTP client and cheerios, a fast, flexible and reliable implementation of core jQuery to scrape the web for winning numbers (Lotto winning numbers for Washington were not available in json nor API).

 ## Usage Example: